Depression: Supporting a family member or friend

 Worsening depression needs to be treated as soon as possible.
-Your loved one should work with his or her doctor or mental health professional to come up with a plan for what to do when signs and symptoms reach a certain point.
+Encourage your loved one to work with his or her doctor or mental health provider to come up with a plan for what to do when signs and symptoms reach a certain point.
 As part of this plan, your loved one may need to:

-- Contact his or her doctor to see about adjusting or changing medications
+- Contact the doctor to see about adjusting or changing medications

 - See a psychotherapist, such as a licensed counselor or psychologist